-Comfortable heels are so hard to find.
+Comfortable heels are every shoe lover’s dream, but they are so hard to find.
 As a short girl, that was one of my biggest complaints.
 Why?
 Because I can’t live without heels.

-I love high heels, especially those stilettos with really thin and high tempering heels.
+Growing up as someone always wondering how to look taller, I love high heels, especially those stilettos with really thin and high tempering heels.
 Don’t you?
 They look so sexy and ultra feminine.
+Whether you are wearing petite dresses or petite jumpsuit, putting on a pair of slender heels instantly make you look dressy and change your posture.
 My addiction for high heels only got worse, after I got into another addiction- binge watching Sex and the City.
 For any shoe lovers, Carrie Bradshaw‘s shoe closet was just pure heaven.

 However, back to reality, I know I wouldn’t be able to run like Carrie in those 6 inch high pink Louboutins.

 When I was planning my wedding, one of the first question that jumped out of my mind was not regarding my wedding gown, but about the shoes.

 “How I can stand in my favorite stiletto all day, and dance all night?”

 Sure enough, where there is a will, there is a way!

 In today’s post, I have summarized the tips and hacks that have helped me over the years, and on my wedding day, and hope they can make your heels more comfortable for you.

 Before we get into all that, let’s get some facts straight.

 7 Tips to Make Heels Comfortable